allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Things gets complicated when we need to use microservices as building blocks for a fronted solution.
-So how to build a consistent website or a mobile app from tens or sometimes hundreds microservices?
+So how to build a consistent website or a mobile app on tens or sometimes hundreds of microservices?

-In this post we describe our current web frontend approach and the New One, meant as the small revolution.
+In this post we describe our current web frontend approach and the New One, meant as a small revolution.

 ## Doing frontend in the microservices world is tricky
 Our users don’t care how good we are in dividing our backend into microservices.